 - Happy holidays from the Benjamins (plural form of the name Benjamin)

 - Happy holidays from the Kirks (plural form of the name Kirk)

 - Happy holidays from the Moores (plural form of the name Moore)

 - Happy holidays from the Berrys (plural form of the name Berry—notice that we do not drop the y and add ies to proper names to make them plural as we do with common nouns)

-Sentence 7 above skirts the issue, of course, by making the family name a modifier: “the Williams family.”
-In this case, the name should be neither plural nor possessive.
+Sometimes we skirt the issue entirely (as with sentence 7 in our opening examples) by making the family name modify the noun family, as in “the Williams family.”
+In such cases, the name should be neither plural nor possessive.

 (We have also addressed the more complicated issue of appropriately using apostrophes to make words possessive, including those that end with s.)